FLClab/TA-GAN/Assisted Imaging/readme.md

 - repetitions = 15 (number of frames acquired)
 - tlim = 60 (time in seconds between each frame)

+Note: don't forget to specify the ip address and port in `VirtalNet()` (line 148 in `auto_region_select_multiregion.py`) to contact the server computer!
+The port is chosen when running the docker image (`-p 5000:5000` opens port 5000).
+The ip address can be found by running `ifconfig` on the server.
+The ip address and port can be changed when the Flask app is launched (line 43 in `server.py`).

 For controls (acquiring only STED images at every time step), run ` python auto_region_select_multiregion_control.py`